oncodash/ontoweaver/README.md

 Semantic Knowledge Graphs (SKG) databases.

-OntoWeaver allows writing a simple declarative mapping to express how columns from a table should be converted as typed nodes, edges, or properties in an SKG.
+OntoWeaver allows writing a simple declarative mapping to express how columns from a table should be converted as typed nodes, edges or properties in an SKG.

 ![](docs/OntoWeaver_simple-summary.svg)

-SKG databases allow for an easy integration of very heterogeneous data, and OntoWeaver brings a reproducible approach to building them.
+SKG databases allows for an easy integration of very heterogeneous data, and OntoWeaver brings a reproducible approach to building them.

 With OntoWeaver, you can very easily implement a script that will allow you